Terminator Genisys: Plot

 In 2029, Human Resistance leader John Connor launches a final offensive against Skynet, an artificial general intelligence system seeking to eliminate the human race.
 Before the Resistance can triumph, Skynet activates a time machine and sends a T-800/Model 101 Terminator back to 1984, to kill John's mother Sarah.
 John's right-hand man, Kyle Reese, volunteers to travel back in time to protect her.
 As Kyle floats in the machine's magnetic field, he sees John being attacked by another Resistance soldier.
 This creates a temporal paradox that alters the timeline and causes Kyle to experience childhood memories from a parallel version of himself.

-When it arrives in Los Angeles 1984, Skynet's T-800 is disabled by Sarah and "Pops", a reprogrammed T-800.
+When it arrives in 1984 Los Angeles, Skynet's T-800 is attacked by "Pops", a reprogrammed T-800, the two fight, Pops hits the original T-800 with a street light, which scratches its face partially, Pops is kicked hard, causing his hand to malfunction, and Sarah shoots the Skynet controlled T-800, which crashes its system.
 An unknown party had sent Pops to 1973 to protect Sarah when she was nine years old after her parents were killed by a T-1000 sent by Skynet.
-When Kyle arrives in 1984, he is intercepted by the T-1000, which Sarah and Pops destroy with acid.
+When Kyle arrives in 1984, he steals a homeless man's pants, he is intercepted by the T-1000, he runs into a clothing store, and the T-1000 corners him, but Sarah and Pops rescue him.
+The three run to the sewers, the T-1000 arrives, but is then melted.
 Sarah and Pops have constructed a makeshift time machine like Skynet's and Sarah plans to stop Skynet by traveling to 1997, the year it becomes self-aware.
-However, realizing that the timeline has been altered, Kyle is convinced that the future has also changed.
+However, realizing that the past has been altered, Kyle is convinced that the future has also changed.
 He recalls a warning he received in his childhood vision, convincing Sarah that they instead must travel to 2017 to stop Skynet.
-After fighting the T-1000, Pops has sustained exterior damages that prevent him from time-traveling.
+After fighting the T-1000, Pops has sustained exterior damage that prevents him from time traveling.
 He stays in 1984 and plans to meet up with Kyle and Sarah in the future, preparing for their arrival in the meantime.